As with the SASS preprocessor, the Pug uses an interpreter, a program, or a script that translates a Pug template into HTML.

 <!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <link rel="icon" type="image/x-icon" href="favicon.ico"> <title>My first Pug template</title> <link rel="stylesheet" href="./styles/app.css"> </head> <body> <h1>Pug template</h1> <p> My first template using Pug.
 It'll make it easier for me to design layouts for pages. </p> </body> </html>

-By default, pug translates the code into minimized HTML.
-The spaces between tags, tabs, and line feeds have been removed.
-This is handy when developing, but, when you're learning, it's important to see the full, unadulterated result.
+Pug translates the code into minimized HTML by default.
+It removes the spaces between tags, tabs, and line feeds.
+It is handy in development but not in learning.
+During studying, you better see the complete and unadulterated result.
 Luckily, we have the

 --pretty option for this.
-If you're sure about your code, just remove it.
+If you are sure about your code, remove it.

 In development, compiled files are often kept separate from source files.
-This is convenient because it means development is done in one directory, and the files that result from compilation, which will go to the server, are in another directory.
+It is convenient because it means we develop in one directory, and the files that result from compilation, which will go to the server, are in another directory.
 In

--o for this purpose, giving the path to the directory that the compiled file should be sent to.
+-o for this purpose, giving the path where we send the compiled file:

 pug index.pug --pretty -o ./build/